GioBo/TR8/README.md

   **Important note**: the new version of _tr8()_ accepts the new argument 'synonyms': when set to true the function _tnrs_ from the package _taxize_ will be used to to search for synonyms of the provided species list and search trait data for them as well.

-   Please check [NEWS file](https://github.com/GioBo/TR8/blob/master/NEWS) for other changes/updates from past versions of the package.

 [![Research software impact](http://depsy.org/api/package/cran/TR8/badge.svg)](http://depsy.org/package/r/TR8)